ncnld2547/ncnld2547.github.io/README.md

 # Welcome to My GitHub Page! 👋

-Hi, I'm Natchanana Lordee! 🎉
+Hi, I'm Natchanan Lordee! 🎉

 ## About Me
 - 🔭 Currently pursuing a degree in Computer Science at Kasetsart University, Sriracha Campus.